 Confidentiality does not mean keeping silent while your brother or sister sins.
 It means that what is shared in your group needs to stay in your group, and the group needs to deal with it, not gossip to others about it.

-Check out the 40 Days of Community campaign offered by Saddleback Resources.
+Check out the 40 Days of Community campaign by Pastor Rick Warren to learn how to cultivate community in your church.